French Onion Soup

 2 teaspoons salt

-1 teaspoon black pepper
+1 1/2 teaspoons pepper

 Several slices of baguette (two per serving)

-Grated gruyere cheese (three to four Tablespoons per serving)
+Grated gruyere cheese (three to four tablespoons per serving)

 Finish the soup: Ladle soup into an oven-safe bowl.
 Place toasts on top, and sprinkle cheese over the top.
 Place under broiler for about five minutes until cheese is melted and bubbly.